 - Once you have chosen the security type, access the network by entering a passphrase.

-- Make sure that the passphrase is secure and something that threat actors can’t crack.
+- Ensure the passphrase is secure and something that threat actors can’t crack.

-With these steps, you can encrypt your internet connection and can browse the web safely.
+With these steps, you can safely encrypt your internet connection and browse the web.

 Here are the following ways you can encrypt your browser: